Why can’t we just call 911 in an emergency?

 - Prevention: Identify problems; stop them from hurting you.

-Prevention Saves You Money
+Prevention Saves Your People and Your Money

 - Crisis Control: Keep a problem from growing into an emergency and then turning into a tragedy